tinymce/tinymce-docs/rtc/configuration.md

 ## Configuration style

-The RTC plugin primarily uses promise-based "provider" functions to support a variety of configuration scenarios including asynchronously fetching data from a server.
+The RTC plugin uses promise-based "provider" functions to support a variety of configuration scenarios including asynchronously fetching data from a server.
 Function input parameters are provided as an object, allowing unused fields to be omitted.

 ## Required configuration

-The following options are the minimum required to use the RTC plugin:
+The following options are required to use the RTC plugin:

 * [`rtc_document_id`](#rtc_document_id)
 * [`rtc_encryption_provider`](#rtc_encryption_provider)